 Jan Hatchette joined VMFA in 2017 in the newly created position of Deputy Director for Communications.
 As an experienced marketing and communications professional, Hatchette has spent the past 17 years at the University of Richmond.
 Most recently, she served as senior director of marketing strategy and services, where she was responsible for leading the development and implementation of integrated strategic marketing communications that enhance the university’s brand and reputation.
 Prior to the University of Richmond, Hatchette was a marketing manager focused on business development at Mays & Valentine, LLP (currently Troutman Sanders, LLP) and began her career as a public relations officer for Central Fidelity Bank (currently Wells Fargo).
 She received a master of liberal arts degree with a concentration on African American studies from the University of Richmond and a bachelor of science degree in mass communications from Virginia Commonwealth University.
 She is actively involved in her community and is a lifelong resident of Chesterfield County.

-Tom Gutenberger joined VMFA in 2018 as Deputy Director for Advancement.
-In his new role, Gutenberger will lead the museum’s Advancement staff on all of VMFA’s fundraising initiatives.
-Before coming to VMFA, he was vice president of advancement at the University of Richmond for a decade.
+Tom Gutenberger, Chief Development Officer and Deputy Director for Advancement, joined VMFA in 2018 to lead the museum’s Advancement staff on all fundraising initiatives.
+Before coming to VMFA, he spent over 19 years as a vice president for advancement in higher education, most recently at the University of Richmond for a decade.
 He earned his undergraduate degree in business at UR in 1987.
-Gutenberger has had an extended career working in development for a number of institutions of higher learning, including Cornell University, the University of San Diego—where he also earned an MBA—and Union University in Schenectady, New York.
-With that background, Gutenberger has a deep appreciation for the museum’s educational mission and has worked with donors who made gifts of art as well as those who supported the universities’ art programs.
+His extended career working in development also includes Cornell University, the University of San Diego—where he also earned an MBA—and Union College in Schenectady, New York.
+With that background, he has a deep appreciation for the museum’s educational mission and has worked with donors who made gifts of art as well as those who supported the universities’ art programs.

 Caprice Bragg joined the Virginia Museum of Fine Arts in 2018 as Chief Strategy Officer and Deputy Director for Strategic Planning, Government and Relations.
 With more than 20 years of experience in the nonprofit sector, Caprice’s extensive experience includes senior leadership roles in the Rock & Roll Hall of Fame and the Cleveland Foundation.
 She was executive director for external relations at Ohio State University’s Fisher College of Business, where she oversaw development, alumni relations and donor stewardship activities.
 Bragg also practiced law at Benesch, Friedlander, Coplan & Aronoff in Cleveland and in-house at KeyCorp, and she was an employee benefits and human resources consultant with Ernst & Young.
 Bragg has served on many boards and professional groups including the Ohio Arts Council, the Nord Family Foundation, the Sullivan Scholars Foundation, In Counsel With Women, and the Estate Planning Council of Cleveland.
 Bragg holds a bachelor of arts degree with honors in government from Oberlin College and a juris doctor degree from New York University School of Law.